Healthdirect Free Australian health advice you can count on.

 • working with an experienced tutor

-• working with a speech pathologist
+• working with an experienced speech pathologist

 Appropriate adjustments